Batman (TV series): Collectibles

-Warner Bros. acquired merchandising rights to the series in 2012, and in 2013 Mattel released an action figure line based on the television series.
-To date only a single series of figures have been produced: Batman, the Joker, the Penguin, the Riddler, Catwoman and, exclusive to a boxset, Robin.
-Three Batman variants were also produced, a limited SDCC exclusive boxed figure, with an action feature that replicates the famous Batusi dance, a carded Surf's Up Batman figure complete with surfboard and trunks, and a boxed, unmasked Batman with Batcomputer and Bruce Wayne's study accessories.
+Warner Bros. acquired merchandising rights to the series in 2012.
+In 2013, Mattel released an action figure line based on the television series.
+To date, only a single series of figures have been produced: Batman, the Joker, the Penguin, the Riddler, Catwoman, and, exclusive to a boxset, Robin.
+Three Batman variants were also produced: a limited SDCC exclusive boxed figure with an action feature that replicates the famous Batusi dance, a carded Surf's Up Batman figure complete with surfboard and trunks, and a boxed, unmasked Batman with Batcomputer and Bruce Wayne's study accessories.
 A carded Joker variant, with surfboard and trunks, and a boxed Batgirl figure followed.
 Each figure has the likeness of their respective actor (with Catwoman resembling Newmar and the Riddler resembling Gorshin) and came packaged with a display base and collector card.
-A Batmobile was also sold to retail making this the first time the classic model has been produced for action figures in the 6-inch scale.
+A Batmobile was also sold to retail, making this the first time the classic model had been produced for action figures on a 6-inch scale.

-In 2013, Hong Kong–based entertainment collectible manufacturer, Hot Toys, produced 1/6 scale versions of West's Batman and Ward's Robin.
-A large range of 8-inch action figures with the TV cast's likenesses have been released by Figures Toy Company (FTC) from 2013 to 2018 and, in 2017, a single wave of 3.75-inch figures (including King Tut, Bookworm and two Mr. Freezes) from Funko.
+In 2013, Hong Kong-based entertainment collectible manufacturer Hot Toys produced 1/6 scale versions of West's Batman and Ward's Robin.
+An extensive range of 8-inch action figures with the TV cast's likenesses have been released by Figures Toy Company (FTC) from 2013 to 2018 and, in 2017, a single wave of 3.75-inch figures (including King Tut, Bookworm, and two Mr. Freezes) from Funko.

-In 2016, to celebrate the 50th anniversary of the TV series, LEGO released set 76052 Classic TV series Batcave, featuring minifigure versions of Batman, Robin, Bruce Wayne, Dick Grayson, and the four main villains from the film (Catwoman, The Penguin, The Riddler, and Joker).
+In 2016, to celebrate the 50th anniversary of the TV series, Lego released set 76052 Classic TV series Batcave, featuring minifigure versions of Batman, Robin, Bruce Wayne, Dick Grayson, and the four main villains from the film (Catwoman, The Penguin, The Riddler, and Joker).
 In 2021, LEGO released a set based on the 1966 TV series Batmobile, featuring minifigure versions of Batman and Joker.
-This set was a newer version of a SDCC exclusive.
-Later that same year, LEGO released a build-able cowl based on the TV series.
+This set was a newer version of an SDCC exclusive.
+Later that same year, LEGO released a buildable cowl based on the TV series.